TOMB5/TOMB5/README.md

 ## Usage

 Assuming you have compiled the most recent code or downloaded the latest binaries from appveyor (artifacts).
 Simply put your Tomb Raider: Chronicles PlayStation disc into your PC.
 At this point you'll need to copy all the files from the root to the same folder as MAIN.EXE.
+The codebase is currently based off the final NTSC version of Tomb Raider: Chronicles.
+This means that other localised versions may not be supported.

 ## How long will this take?